-In the modern world of work, bosses are gradually starting to understand the importance of safeguarding the mental wellbeing of their workers, just as much as their physical health.
+In the modern world of work, companies are gradually starting to understand the importance of safeguarding their workers’ mental wellbeing, just as much as their physical health.

 As such, any company that is truly committed to improving their staff’s mental health will first need to examine how to properly talk about this subject in the workplace, and how to create a working environment where employees feel encouraged and empowered to do so.

-When it comes to mental health, a proactive approach is always better than a reactive one.
-Rather than waiting for staff to ask you how you can help them, make it clear from the outset that compassionate support services are available to them whenever they might be needed.
+When it comes to mental health needs, a proactive approach is always better than a reactive one.
+Rather than waiting for staff to ask you how you can help them, make it clear from an early stage that compassionate support services are available to them whenever they might be needed.

 The latter approach has been used by our team to great effect.
 We use a pioneering app that asks staff members to tell us how they feel at the start of every shift, and offer those who are ‘unhappy’ or ‘very unhappy’ the option of speaking to an in-house wellbeing practitioner.
 Since the app was introduced, the number of unhappy or very unhappy colleagues has fallen from 8% to just over 1%, and our recent staff survey revealed that 93% of our workers feel able to talk to their manager about personal wellbeing issues.

-Although offering proactive support is important, it’s equally vital to ensure that staff never feel pressured to talk about their mental health concerns if they do not feel comfortable to do so.
+Although offering proactive support is important, it’s equally vital to never make staff feel pressured to talk about their mental health concerns if they do not feel comfortable doing so.

 Nobody has any obligation to reveal a mental health problem to their bosses or colleagues, and even if an individual does decide to speak up, it’s entirely up to them to decide how much or how little they wish to reveal.
-To establish trust, it’s also best ensure that anyone disclosing a mental health issue is able to choose who they tell, with assurances that the information will not be shared without their permission.
+To establish trust, it’s also best to let anyone disclosing a mental health issue to choose who they tell, with assurances that the information will not be shared without their permission.

 This is an essential issue to bear in mind, given that many mental conditions are considered protected disabilities under the Equality Act 2010, and preventing mental health information from being inappropriately shared can be crucial in preventing discrimination.
 On the other hand, workers themselves should remember that the more they share, the easier it will be for bosses to help them, which is why open conversation is usually seen as an ideal goal.